-The African Continental Free Trade Agreement (AfCFTA) is going to be a game-changer, agreed by both Florie Liser, the CEO of Corporate Council on Africa (CCA) and Titus Olowokere, the CEO of US-Africa Trade Council (USAfriTC).
+The African Continental Free Trade Agreement (AfCFTA) is going to be a game-changer, agreed by both Florie Liser, the CEO of the Corporate Council on Africa (CCA) and Titus Olowokere, the CEO of the US-Africa Trade Council (USAfriTC).
 Why is it a game-changer?
 Because it is now the largest free trade area in the world in terms of the number of participating countries and is creating a market of 1.3 billion people explained Liser.
 “African products and services will now become more competitive by lowering their prices, they’ll reduce the red tape of goods and people, and capital will be moved freely across the continent.
 This will make trade and investment easier and more profitable, which is very important for the US and other foreign countries and companies outside of Africa to invest there” she added.

 Investing and trading with a developed Africa is crucial for the US and crucial for the world